Some of the reasons you should consider Ukraine as your next travel destination

 It’s easy and painless to cross (most) land borders in Ukraine

 Russia aside, travelling overland between Ukraine and its neighbouring seven countries is very straightforward.
 We have crossed in and out of Ukraine from Poland, Moldova, Slovakia and Transnistria and experienced no difficulties.
-If you are coming from Belarus then the train is the recommended option between Minsk and Kiev and the last we heard, it is still possible to travel by train between Kiev and Moscow although if you are planning this route you should check for updated information using additional sources.
+If you are coming from Belarus then the train is the recommended option between Minsk and Kyiv and the last we heard, it is still possible to travel by train between Kyiv and Moscow although if you are planning this route you should check for updated information using additional sources.

 Ukraine is exceptional value for money

 Even for us Brits, who have been screwed on pretty much every currency going since our announced exit from the European Union, Ukraine is extremely cheap.
 The war with Russia has resulted in a massive devaluation of the Ukrainian currency (the Hryvnya (uah), which we still don’t know how to pronounce by the way!) and when we were in Ukraine last (June/July 2016, just before Brexit), we were getting 36uah to GBP1.00.
 Our Lonely Planet guidebook, which is currently the most up to date version and published in 2014, quotes 13uah to GBP1.00.
 For us, that meant a six-hour train ride cost us £7.50 per ticket, a beer in a bar was just £0.60 per 500ml, and a decent hotel would set us back between £10 and £15 per night and usually included breakfast.

 It would be insensitive of me to wax lyrical about how cheap Ukraine is for too long, however.
 The weakening of the Hryvnya has hit the economy hard and life for many Ukrainians has been very tough for some time now.
 But that said, the country is without a doubt the best value destination in Europe right now.

 Kyiv and Odesa are really cool cities to visit